Meet the Teaching Artist: Storytelling in Memoir and Creative Nonfiction with Leslie Contreras Schwartz

 Where do you find inspiration?

-I find inspiration through reading widely, through nature, while walking or daydreaming waiting in lines, carpool, or people watching.
+I find inspiration through reading widely, through nature, while walking or daydreaming waiting in lines, sitting in carpool, or people watching.

 What is the best piece of writing wisdom you've received that you can pass along to our readers?
 How did it impact your work?
 Why has this advice stuck with you?